Killer Party: Plot

 College students Vivia, Jennifer, and Phoebe decide to pledge a sorority at their university, Briggs College.
 During hell week, the sorority's housemother, Mrs. Henshaw, urges the women not to hold their initiation rituals at Pratt House, an abandoned fraternity nearby.
 Mrs. Henshaw goes to Pratt House and, in an overgrown garden outside, visits the tombstone for a man named Allan.
-She implores that, should the students do enter the house, that Allan leave them alone.
+She implores that, should the students enter the house, that Allan leave them alone.
 Upon going inside, Mrs. Henshaw is bludgeoned to death by an unseen assailant.

-The day of the initiation, Vivia, Jennifer, and Phoebe break in to a boys fraternity to steal clothing as part of their hazing ritual.
+The day of the initiation, Vivia, Jennifer, and Phoebe break in to a boys' fraternity to steal clothing as part of their hazing ritual.
 Inside, Jennifer is confronted by Blake, who swiftly takes romantic interest in her.
 Back at her dorm, Jennifer is met by her shy and nerdy classmate Martin, who returns a book she dropped outside.
 That night, the women arrive at Pratt House for their hazing ceremony.
 During the hazing, which includes the women be forced to hold raw eggs in their mouths, the lights begin to flicker, and the group are terrified when glasses begin flying off a table by themselves.
 Vivia goes downstairs to investigate noises, and when the women follow, they find her bound to a guillotine and watch her be beheaded.
 Vivia suddenly emerges from the shadows and picks up the severed head, revealing the entire scenario to be an elaborate prank using a dummy.

 The following morning, Martin gives the women a ride to the sorority to receive news of their acceptances or rejections.
 All three are selected, though Vivia learns that her prank was the only reason for her acceptance.
 Veronica, the mean sorority's leading member, demands Vivia recreate the prank during an upcoming April Fool's Day masquerade party at Pratt House.
 At a committee meeting for the university's Greek society, Professor Zito recalls the hazing ritual 22 years ago that resulted in Allan's death by a guillotine.
 That afternoon, Jennifer, Phoebe, and Vivia set up the prank in Pratt House, and Jennifer tells them she did research showing that Allan was involved in the occult and had conjured evil; she also cites news articles about people going missing in the house, never to be found.
 Later, Professor Zito inspects the house, and is electrocuted by an assailant in the basement.